 Always load a trailer with 60% to 65% of the weight in the front of the trailer.
 This places 10% to 15% of the Gross Trailer Weight (GTW) on the tow hitch of your vehicle.
-Loads balanced over the wheels or heavier in the rear can cause the trailer to sway severely side to side Never exceed the maximum tongue weight stamped on your bumper or trailer hitch.
+Loads balanced over the wheels or heavier in the rear can cause the trailer to sway severely side to side which will cause loss of control of the vehicle and trailer.
+Failure to load trailers heavier in front is the cause of many trailer accidents.

+Never exceed the maximum tongue weight stamped on your bumper or trailer hitch.